vsrinivas/fuchsia/docs/gen/zircon_build_arguments.md

 From //kernel/params.gni:46

 ### kernel_version_string
-Version string embedded in the kernel for `zx_system_get_version`.
+Version string embedded in the kernel for `zx_system_get_version_string`.
-If set to the default "", a string is generated based on the Zircon git revision of the checkout.
+If set to the default "", a string is generated based on the fuchsia.git revision of the checkout.

 **Current value (from the default):** `""`